rutgerblom/SDDC.Lab/README.md

    * ESXi Transport Nodes
    * Tier-0 Gateway (NSX-T 3.0 only)
    * BGP peering with VyOS router (NSX-T 3.0 only)

+### Footprint

+Using the default settings the total configured footprint on the physical ESXi host is:
+* 9 virtual machines
+* 57 vCPU
+* 420 GB vRAM
+* 2076 GB storage (100% thin provisioned)
+* 34 vNICS

 Ansible play recap from 6-JUNE-2020: